lodenrogue/hith/README.md

 ### Evaluator

 Recursively evaluates the AST.
-Special forms (`if` and `defvar`) receive their arguments unevaluated, while normal functions evaluate all arguments before invocation.
+Special forms (`if`, `setq`, and `defvar`) receive their arguments unevaluated, while normal functions evaluate all arguments before invocation.

 Evaluation happens within an `Env` object, allowing environments to be nested through parent environments.